maykinmedia/drf-jsonschema-serializer/README.rst

 database, for instance using the PostgreSQL JSONField.
 When you turn a DRF serializer that contains ``JSONSchemaField`` fields into a JSON Schema, their JSON schemas are embedded in the larger schema that represents the serializer.

+What is the point of ``SerializerJSONField``?
+It's very similar to ``JSONSchemaField`` and is used to store JSON directly in the database.
+Instead of passing in a JSON schema directly, you pass in a serializer class that is used to validate and convert the incoming JSON.
+A serializer class is sometimes more convenient as you can do additional validations on the server that a JSON Schema cannot do.

+``SerializerJSONField`` can be converted to a JSON Schema like any other serializer field, so it integrates with client-side form generation code.

 Basic usage of conversion
 -------------------------